 CONSENT AND AMENDMENT AGREEMENT

-This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”) and Cargill Energy, a division of Cargill Incorporated (“Cargill Energy”) and Cargill-Alliant, LLC (“Cargill-Alliant”, and together with Cargill Energy, “Counterparty”) effective as of _____, 2001 (the “Effective Date”).
+This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”) and Cargill, Incorporated, acting through its division Cargill Energy (“Cargill Energy”) and Cargill-Alliant, LLC (“Cargill-Alliant”, and together with Cargill Energy, “Counterparty”) effective as of _____, 2001 (the “Effective Date”).

-WHEREAS, ENA and Cargill-Alliant have entered into that certain ISDA Master Agreement (the “ISDA Master”) dated effective as of ____, and ENA and Cargill Energy have entered into that certain ______ dated effective as of _____ (the “Gas Master”) and EPMI and Cargill-Alliant have entered into that certain Master Energy Purchase and Sale Agreement (the “Power Master”) dated effective as of December 1, 1998.
-The ISDA Master, the Gas Master and the Power Master are hereinafter referred to collectively as the “Governing Agreements;” and
+WHEREAS, ENA and Cargill Energy have entered into that certain ISDA Master Agreement dated effective as of April 16, 1991 (the “Cargill Energy ISDA Master”), and ENA and Cargill-Alliant have entered into that certain ISDA Master Agreement (the “Cargill-Alliant ISDA Master”) dated effective as of June 27, 2001, and ENA and Cargill Energy have entered into that certain ______ dated effective as of _____ (the “Gas Master”) and EPMI and Cargill-Alliant have entered into that certain Master Energy Purchase and Sale Agreement (the “Power Master”) dated effective as of December 1, 1998.
+The Cargill Energy ISDA Master, the Cargill-Alliant ISDA Master, the Gas Master and the Power Master are hereinafter referred to collectively as the “Governing Agreements;” and

-WHEREAS, Counterparty has entered into, and expects to enter into in the future, physically settled and financially settled, natural gas and power transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and
+WHEREAS, Counterparty has entered into, and expects to enter into in the future, physically settled and financially settled natural gas and power transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and

 WHEREAS, ENA, EPMI and Counterparty now desire to amend the Governing Agreements to provide that it is not necessary to confirm the EOL Transactions in writing and in certain other respects: